 Skip to main content

-NVIDIA Dynamo is the orchestration layer above vLLM, not another inference server
+NVIDIA Dynamo is the orchestration layer above vLLM

 NVIDIA Dynamo matters because it sits above vLLM, SGLang, and TensorRT-LLM to coordinate routing, KV reuse, disaggregated serving, and scaling across GPU fleets.